jerry2eden/09-water-salinity/data/readme.md

 “El Niño” into the scientific literature.

 # Content
-There are two datasets in this folder.
-[That can be downloaded here](https://www.kaggle.com/sohier/calcofi) Each dataset has several dozen columns;
+There are two datasets [that can be downloaded here](https://www.kaggle.com/sohier/calcofi) Each dataset has several dozen columns;
 1. bottle.csv
 2. cast.csv

-The data descriptions of the two dataset are;
+The data descriptions of the two dataset are available in the data folder;
-3. bottle_data_description for bottle.csv
+1. bottle_data_description for bottle.csv
-4. cast_data_description for cast.csv
+2. cast_data_description for cast.csv